xiang-lim/Linart/README.md

 more "in front of" the other .
 2. Hard to define which point is on the edge and which are enclosed or excluded by the "edge".
 Perhaps there are other factors needed to be considered to determine the edge.
+3. Multi-Processing vs Multi-Threading
+    - Multi-Processing: Better for more intense cpu
+    - Multi-Threading: Better for IO